Mirror image: Effect of mirror on the lighting of the scene

 A mirror does not just produce an image of what would be there without it; it also changes the light distribution in the halfspace in front of and behind the mirror.
 A mirror hanging on the wall makes the room brighter because additional light sources appear in the mirror image.
 However, the appearance of additional light does not violate the conservation of energy principle, because some light no longer reaches behind the mirror, as the mirror simply re-directs the light energy.
 In terms of the light distribution, the virtual mirror image has the same appearance and the same effect as a real, symmetrically arranged half-space behind a window (instead of the mirror).
 Shadows may extend from the mirror into the halfspace before it, and vice versa.

 Mirror writing

 In mirror writing a text is deliberately displayed as its mirror image, in order to be read through a mirror.
-For example, emergency vehicles such as ambulances or fire engines use mirror images in order to be read from a vehicle's rear-view mirror.
+For example, emergency vehicles such as ambulances or fire engines often display a label (e.g. "AMBULANCE") on their front end with the text reversed, so that drivers of vehicles in front of them can read the words right way round in the rear-view mirror.
 Some movie theaters also use mirror writing in a Rear Window Captioning System used to assist individuals with hearing impairments in watching films.